Audiences invited to discover the next big names in theater

 In this Joseph Jefferson award-winning 90-minute adaptation of Dostoyevsky’s “Crime and Punishment,” three actors create a dark psychological portrait of a killer and his search for redemption.
 A murderer, urged on by a detective and young prostitute, relives his actions and explores the thoughts, ideas and feelings that drove him to his horrible crime.
 Speaking directly to the audience at times and putting his case to them, this intimate psychological and spiritual journey seeks to unveil hidden dimensions of the human condition.

 “Passion Play” by Sarah Ruhl.
-The production team includes Caitlin Lowans (director), Arnel Sancianco (scenic), Armando Rabito (costumes), Matt Sharp (lighting) and Grover Hollway (sound).
+The production team includes Caitlin Lowans (director), Arnel Sancianco (scenic), Amanda Rabito (costumes), Matt Sharp (lighting) and Grover Hollway (sound).

 7:30 p.m.
 Thursday, April 27